 He walked down 22nd Street to Lexington Avenue, turned right, walked through Gramercy Park to Irving Place, and looked for a phone booth

 The Yankees were in and the Indians were out, that was for sure.
 The Redlegs were running on an outside track, but the Braves were neck and neck with the Dodgers.
-Sal the Barber had no-hit the Phils earlier in the week at Ebbets Field and this afternoon the Cardinals had edged the Braves out in the boondocks, getting the Dodgers to within a half-game.
-It was all going to come down to tomorrow as to whether there was going to be a subway series, the same as last year, or not.
+Sal the Barber had no-hit the Phils earlier in the week at Ebbets Field and the Cardinals were going at the Braves out in the boondocks, getting the Dodgers to within a half-game.
+It was all going to come down to the weekend as to whether there was going to be a subway series, the same as last year, or not.

 Last year it went seven, the damned thing being the Yankees won three at Ebbets Field and the Dodgers won their four at Yankee Stadium.
 Neither team won on their home field.
 Nobody won that bet.
 Nobody took the backside odds on the seventh game, win or go home, especially since Jackie Robinson wasn’t penciled in to play the deciding nine.

 Who would have thought the Cuban would be the difference-maker when he took over right field in the sixth inning?
 Stan was in the upper deck with his sometime partner, Ezra.
 The Yankee dugout was on the first base side, so most of the Bum fans were on the third base side.
 A client who was a Yankee fan, after Stan had gotten him the photographs he needed to get his divorce done, had given the tickets to Stan.
 They sat in a sea of Bronx Bomber fans.